outpaddling/LPJS/README.md

 commit packages.
 The quality of the packages will be about what you would expect from such a project, and you will waste a lot of time dealing with bugs.
-For quality-controlled package managers such as Debian packages, dreckly,
-FreeBSD ports, MacPorts, and dreckly, only trained committers can make changes to the system.
+For quality-controlled package managers such as Debian packages, dreckly, FreeBSD ports, and MacPorts, only trained committers can make changes to the system.
 Commit rights generally come only after making substantial contributions as a package maintainer, while relying on more experienced users to review and commit changes.